input-output-hk/plutus-pioneer-program/docs/week8.rst

                                               assetClassValue (tsToken ts) n
                                             )

+For the *BuyTokens* redeemer, again we check the number of tokens is positive, and again we don't need any constraints, because anybody can buy tokens.

+For the new state, we don't touch the price.
+We again correct for the NFT.
+Then we subtract the tokens that were bought, and we add the lovelace that were paid for them.

 .. code:: haskell

         (v, p, BuyTokens n) | n > 0 -> Just ( mempty